Archive for the ‘Updates’ Category

 Common Symptoms of Diabetes

-Extreme and uncommon thirst as well as frequent urination that is abnormal can be signs of diabetes.
+Extreme and uncommon thirst as well as frequent urination can be signs of diabetes.
 In addition, extreme hunger while experiencing weight loss (without having started eating a low carb or other diet) can be a potential symptom of diabetes.
 Frequent infections or injuries that don’t heal very quickly are also possibly signs that you may be developing diabetes.
-Diabetes may also cause fatigue and unusual tiredness, which results in irritability due to a lack of sleep.
+Diabetes may also cause fatigue and unusual tiredness, which can result in irritability due to a lack of sleep.
 In addition, sudden blurry vision or other vision problems can signify problems.

 When to See Your Doctor